Washington State Owner-Builder Permit Guide

 Legal Rights

-- Pull permits as owner-builder without contractor license
+- Pull permits as an owner-builder without registering as a contractor

-- Perform work themselves or hire subcontractors
+- Perform the work themselves or hire subcontractors

-- Act as own general contractor
+- Act as their own general contractor

 Critical Restrictions